 Costco may sell some things at wholesale prices, but it’s not merchant accounts.
 In fact, Costco doesn’t even provide credit card processing.
 Instead, they outsource merchant services to a company called Elavon.

 Costco’s merchant accounts use tiered pricing with bait and switch rates.
 In short, you will pay through the nose to process credit cards, and you’ll likely be stuck doing it until your multi-year contract expires.

 Here’s a breakdown of why Costco credit card processing services are so horrible.

 Costco’s merchant accounts use tiered pricing.
 On a tiered pricing scheme a processor (in this case Costco’s partner Elavon) groups interchange fees into several tiers called qualified, mid-qualified and non-qualified.
 By doing so, they’re able to mask the true cost of processing while increasing profits.

 I’ll explain exactly how processors game the system with tiered pricing in just a moment.
-For now, check out this screenshot taken from Costco’s Web site on 9/06/2011 and I’ll show you how to spot tiered pricing.
+For now, check out this screenshot taken from Costco’s website and I’ll show you how to spot tiered pricing.

 Tiered pricing is always quoted as a percentage and a flat transaction fee, and the qualified rate is typically a little greater than the lowest credit interchange fee.
-For example, this screen grab from Costco’s Web site shows a qualified rate of 1.48% plus $0.20 for “retail classified transactions.”
+For example, this screen grab from Costco’s website shows a qualified rate of 1.22% plus $0.12 for on site and in-store transactions.

-This leads us to believe that swiped retail transactions should, for the most part, be charged a fee of 1.48% plus $0.20.
+This leads us to believe that those transactions should be charged a fee of 1.22% plus $0.12.
 It seems easy enough, but as I’m about to explain, it’s not quite that simple.